Arts & Sciences Plant Biology (ASC)

 MINIMUM CUMULATIVE GPA: 2.0 for graduation

 MINOR AVAILABLE: Yes

-CHIEF ADVISER: Donald Lee
+ADVISOR: Donald Lee

 Steering Committee: Paparozzi (chair) (agronomy and horticulture); Awada (natural resources); Cahoon (center for plant science innovation); Lee (agronomy and horticulture); Markwell (biochemistry); Osterman (biological sciences); Powers (plant pathology); Schacht (agronomy and horticulture); Wedin (natural resources)